 "It only takes one to hit it!"
 Bellowed his grandfather through cupped hands.

 Roscoe leaned away from the pitcher, to put more weight on his back foot.
 He remembered to take a deep breath, which he let out slowly as the pitcher confidently cut loose with another fastball.
 Swinging from his heels, Roscoe rolled his wrists just exactly as his weight shifted toward the pitch.
-The bat tagged the ball sweetly.
+The bat tagged the ball, righteously.

-"Slow down, man," Bake advised over his shoulder with a sarcastic chuckle.
-"Those goons haven't even found it yet."
+"Slow down, man," Bake advised over his shoulder, "those goons haven't even found it yet."

-Roscoe's euphoric classmates were jumping around wildly.
 His grandfather beamed as he waved his hat back and forth over his head.
+His euphoric classmates were yelling and jumping around wildly.
 Teammates, suddenly champions, were pounding Roscoe on his back as he crossed home plate.

 Roscoe looked at Susie on the quiet side of the field.
 The way her head tilted to the side, the position of her limbs, something about her stance, or her gesture, made him feel disoriented.
 It was as though he was viewing the event from different angles, simultaneously.
 He felt both inside and outside the scenario.
 His mind raced as everything seemed to be moving in slow motion.

-Straining to pull all the elements together, to grasp all he was sensing, Roscoe heard an explosion.
+Straining to pull all the elements together, to grasp and make sense of all he was sensing, Roscoe heard an explosion.

 Then he felt a strange calm.
-All he surveyed seemed vivid and in its place.
+All he surveyed seemed extra vivid.
 It occurred to him that he hadn’t loped around the bases, a la Teddy Ballgame.
 He'd been far too excited to feign nonchalance.
 More importantly, Roscoe had remembered to not tip his cap.
-If the batting king and ace fighter pilot of the Korean War, Ted Williams, never tipped his cap to the public on his home run trot that was good enough for Roscoe, too.
+If the batting king and ace fighter pilot, Ted Williams, never tipped his cap to the public on his home run trot that was good enough for Roscoe.

 * * *